 - Do this for three breaths and then sit quietly for a moment.
 If you feel lightheaded, hold the next breath for a shorter time.
 Most people find there is a calming feeling that follows.

-- Name 2 things you can taste, breathe and
+- Name 2 things you can taste.
+Breathe.

-- Name 1 thing you can touch and then breathe.
+- Name 1 thing you can touch.
+Breathe.

 Join a support group.
 A support group provides a chance to meet and interact with other people who can understand your experience.
 Building a support network can lessen the isolation that often comes with cancer diagnosis.
 A support group is a unique opportunity to connect with others impacted by cancer.
-CancerCare provides support groups online, over the phone and face to face.
-We offer 100 online support groups each year for specific cancer diagnoses, caregivers and the bereaved that are password-protected and moderated by an oncology social worker.
+CancerCare provides support groups online, over the phone and face-to-face throughout the year for people living with specific cancer diagnoses, caregivers and the bereaved.
+These groups are moderated by an oncology social worker.

 Seek counseling.
 Feeling stressed or anxious while coping with cancer is common.
-Face-to-face or over the phone counseling provides a safe space to voice any concerns to better cope with these changes.
+Face-to-face or telephone counseling provides a safe space to voice any concerns to better cope with these changes.
 An oncology social worker can also help find local resources and programs that fit your needs.